tackvector/nvim/README.md

 This config is half-baked.
 There's always something in here that I want to improve upon.
 If you use it or any of its parts, please be aware of that first.
 If you have any questions, comments, concerns, or suggestions for me, I would love if you shared them with me!
 Any help with this process is greatly appreciated!

+That being said, here's a list of things that need improvement:

+# TODO:
+    - [ ] research broken keymaps (can be found and tested in ../emaget/keymaps.lua)
+    - [ ] Learn more about and null-ls and consider re-adding it
+    - [ ] Set up Java stuff
+    - [ ] Start creating and testing snippets to use.
+    - [ ] Learn more about null-ls
+    - [ ] HTML tag snippets are needed
+    - [ ] I think I figured this out but I got some weird errors in a CSS file...need to investigate
+    - [ ] I need to move this file to the README
+    - [ ] Add arrow function snippets.
+    - [ ] MarkdownPreview is not opening files....investigation needed!
+    - [ ] Check recent Toggleterm changes
+    - [ ] See if web-view is working again...

 ## *The short and sweet*
 My goals for this config were pretty straightforward: